jiahaoxiang2000/sbox-bgc/readme.md

 ## Environment

-for the Bitwuzla, the detail install guide is in the [install](https://bitwuzla.github.io/docs/install.html).
+For Bitwuzla, a detailed installation guide can be found at the [installation page](https://bitwuzla.github.io/docs/install.html).

-for more easy to use, we use the Python Bindings.
+To make it easier to use, we utilize the Python Bindings.

 ```bash
 # Clone Bitwuzla repository